 OpenText is a Dividend Aristocrat.
 Since its inception, OpenText has maintained a consistent quarterly dividend program paying dividends for 24 consecutive quarters.
 It has a solid track record of operating cash flows and high-teens ROIC.
 The company has returned over $900 million in dividends since FY’13, maintaining a dividend growth of over ~15% CAGR over the last three years.
 The company’s earnings have also grown by more than 14% CAGR over the last decade.

-A world-class set of products, an innovation culture, industry vertical focus, and marquee customers make OpenText a winner.
+A world-class set of products, an innovation culture, industry vertical focus, marquee customers, and predictable recurring revenue make OpenText a winner.
 The company is targeting growth in the core markets of content services, business networks, and cloud while growing security, AI, and IoT.

-OpenText is recognized as a leader in Customer Communications Management.
-It is well-positioned to drive growth both organically and through M&A. Its recurring revenues remains a key indicator of its organic growth and should aid future dividend growth.
+OpenText is well-positioned to drive growth both organically and through M&A. Its recurring revenues remain a key indicator of its organic growth and should aid future dividend growth.